 How Can I Void My Warranty?

-On their website, Sleep Number does a good job of laying out what has to happen for you to void your warranty.
-Fail to follow any of these guidelines and you may be out of luck if you file a warranty claim.
+On their website, Sleep Number does a good job of laying out what has to happen for people to void their warranty.
+Fail to follow any of these guidelines and people may be out of luck if they file a warranty claim.

-- Keep your original receipt – File this receipt away, stat.
+- Keep the original receipt – File this receipt away, stat.

-- Use the correct foundation/base for your mattress – You do not have to buy a modular base for your Sleep Number mattress, but you do need “a firm, solid, non–spring foundation or adjustable bed base that is sufficiently strong and stable so as being capable of supporting the weight of the mattress and its occupants,” according to Sleep Number.
+- Use the correct foundation/base for the mattress – People do not have to buy a modular base for their Sleep Number mattress, but they do need “a firm, solid, non–spring foundation or adjustable bed base that is sufficiently strong and stable so as being capable of supporting the weight of the mattress and its occupants,” according to Sleep Number.
 If you put the mattress on the floor, this could void the warranty.

 - Do not remove the “Law” label/tag – That tag on the end of the mattress that says something like, “Don’t remove under penalty of law”?
 Don’t rip/pull/cut it off your mattress or you will void your warranty.